RJT1990/RJT1990.github.io/_posts/2023-11-30-the-basilisks-guide-to-inference-compute.md

 Friend, see that bridge?
 That takes you towards AGI.
 But you need to pass a test.
 You are given a question on one side of the bridge, and are asked to answer it on the other.
 You must walk at a constant pace.
 Once you reach the end, you must answer the question correctly; otherwise you are thrown to the chasm below.

 Some questions are easy.
 "What is the capital of France", they ask.
-You work it out almost immediately at the beginning.
+The wanderer figures it out almost immediately at the beginning of the bridge.
+Others are harder, and are worked out towards the end of the bridge.
+And of course, many are not answered correctly at all.